-This program offers supportive services including adult academic education/GED training, individual support counseling, job readiness training, and placement services.
+This program offers supportive services including adult academic education/high school equivalency training, individual support counseling, job readiness training, and placement services.
 During placement services, individuals are assigned to a job developer who will work with the student to determine what specific services will be provided.
-Placement services may include; providing leads, job transportation assistance, mock interview practice, resume and cover letter preparation, career counseling, and retention tracking for the first ninety days of employment.
+Placement services may include; providing job leads, transportation assistance, mock interview practice, resume and cover letter preparation, career counseling, and retention tracking for the first ninety days of employment.